Benjamin-Dobell/RazerBuildLight/README.md

 A simple Mac application to turn your Razer Chroma device into a build light.

+There is no official Razer SDK for OS X, so we're using our own, [GERazerKit](https://github.com/Benjamin-Dobell/GERazerKit).

 __Note:__ At present only the Mamba (Wireless) is officially supported, but pull requests are welcome.

 ## Build Prerequisites